 First-Year Student Advising

-First-Year students can engage in their required quarterly advising and clearance for registration in one of these three ways below.
+First-year students may engage in their required quarterly advising and registration clearance in one of the ways described below.

 Schedule an In-Person or Virtual Appointment

-- It is vital for you to keep your appointment.
-In the event you cannot make the appointment, please cancel 24 hours in advance to allow others an opportunity to meet with an advisor.
+- If you cannot attend your scheduled appointment, please cancel ASAP and at least 24 hours in advance to allow others an opportunity to meet with an advisor.

 Attend In-Person or Virtual Drop-In Advising